jstonge/jstonge.github.io/README.md

 └── unions.jpg

 ```

-### Adding new parameter configurations to an existing model
+### Adding a new parameter configurations to an existing model

  - Have the model rendered somewhere, either directly on the [blog page](https://jstonge.github.io/teenyverse/posts/source-sink/) or knitting the `.qmd` document  (on VScode, this is `ctrl-shift k` when you are in the `index.qmd` file).
  - Run new configurations as needed from the root dir of the blog page (e.g. `source-sink/`).
 For example, if you want to add `beta` values 0.27, `gamma` values 1.1., and the rest is the default,  you can do: